keyboard545/Password-Validator/README.md

 1. Following the `SOLID` principles.
 2. Using Spring dependency injection annotations.
 3. A rest controller as client for password validation service.
+4. Length validation are configurable in `application.properties` file.
+Default value for min length is 5 and max length is 12.
-4. Unit test & Integration test in the project.
+5. Unit test & Integration test in the project.
 When using `mvn clean install`, it will automatically running tests.
-5. Using slf4j for logs.
+6. Using slf4j for logs.